liske/ifstate/docs.md

 # Declarative network stack configuration

 *IfState* will (re)configure the hosts network stack configuration to match the desired configuration.
-As a result unspecified interfaces or ip addresses are automatically shutdown or removed.
-It should always be possible to achieve the desired network configuration from any (complex) previous state.
+As a result unspecified interfaces or ip addresses are automatically shutdown or removed. *IfState* reaches the desired network configuration from any previous state.
 Simular to *ansible* only those parts of the network stack that are referenced in the configuration file are taken into account.

 # Usage